Global internet of things (IoT) healthcare market size is expected to reach $267.6 billion by 2023, according to P&S Market Research.

 Insights into market segments

-On the basis of component, the internet of things healthcare market has been categorized into medical devices, systems and software, and services.
+On the basis of component, the IoT healthcare market has been categorized into medical devices, systems and software, and services.
 Among all types, the sales of medical devices were the largest in this market, accounting for 44.6% share in 2017.

-Based on connectivity technology, the internet of things healthcare market is categorized into Wi-Fi, Bluetooth low energy, near field communication, ZigBee, cellular, and satellite.
+Based on technology, the IoT healthcare market is categorized into Wi-Fi, BLE, NFC, ZigBee, cellular, and satellite.
 Among these, the fastest growth during the forecast period is expected from Wi-Fi technology, with 32.1% CAGR.
 This is attributed to the increasing adoption of Wi-Fi gadgets and tools in hospitals for sending the medical data to-and-from the cloud.

-Browse report overview with detailed TOC on "Internet of Things (IoT) Healthcare Market by Component (Medical Devices, Systems and Software, Services), by Connectivity Technology (Wi-Fi, Bluetooth Low Energy, Near Field Communication, Zigbee, Cellular, Satellite), by Application (Telemedicine, Clinical Operations and Workflow Management, Connected Imaging, Inpatient Monitoring, Medication Management) by End User (Hospitals, Surgical Centers, and Clinics, Clinical Research Organizations, Research and Diagnostic Laboratories), by Geography (U.S., Canada, Germany, U.K., France, Italy, Spain, Japan, China, India, Australia, Brazil, Mexico, South Africa, Saudi Arabia, U.A.E.) – Global Market Size, Share, Development, Growth and Demand Forecast, 2013–2023" at:https://www.psmarketresearch.com/market-analysis/internet-of-things-in-healthcare-market
+Browse report overview with detailed TOC on "Internet of Things (IoT) Healthcare Market by Component (Medical Devices, Systems and Software, Services), by Technology (Wi-Fi, Bluetooth Low Energy [BLE], Near Field Communication [NFC], Zigbee, Cellular, Satellite), by Application (Telemedicine, Clinical Operations and Workflow Management, Connected Imaging, Inpatient Monitoring, Medication Management) by End User (Hospitals, Surgical Centers, and Clinics, Clinical Research Organizations, Research and Diagnostic Laboratories), by Geography (U.S., Canada, Germany, France, U.K., Italy, Spain, China, Japan, India, Australia, Brazil, Mexico, South Africa, Saudi Arabia, U.A.E.) – Global Market Size, Share, Development, Growth and Demand Forecast, 2013–2023" at:https://www.psmarketresearch.com/market-analysis/internet-of-things-in-healthcare-market

-IoT in healthcare market projected to witness the fastest growth in APAC
+IoT healthcare market projected to witness the fastest growth in APAC

 Key market players entering partnership agreements to increase their market share

-Key players in the internet of things healthcare industry are seeking partnerships and acquisitions to provide more effective solutions.
-For instance, in February 2018, Qualcomm Life Inc., a subsidiary of Qualcomm Inc., announced an exclusive strategic licensing agreement with AlertWatch Inc., an Ann Arbor based company, for the development of intelligent care software systems to assist the real-time care of patients in the operating room.
+Key players in the IoT healthcare industry are seeking partnerships and acquisitions to provide more effective solutions.
+For instance, in February 2018, Qualcomm Life Inc., a subsidiary of Qualcomm Incorporated, announced an exclusive strategic licensing agreement with AlertWatch Inc., an Ann Arbor based company, for the development of intelligent care software systems to assist the real-time care of patients in the operating room.
 The agreement provides Qualcomm Life Inc. with exclusive rights to market and sell AlertWatch, used by clinicians for secondary monitoring of patients in operating rooms.

 Besides, in February 2018, Qualcomm Life Inc. announced a strategic reseller agreement with PeriGen Inc. The agreement with PeriGen Inc. would allow the former to license and sell PeriWatch Vigilance, an early warning platform for obstetrics that automatically identifies patients whose condition is worsening, facilitating more timely interventions.

-Some of the other key players operating in the internet of things healthcare industry are Koninklijke Philips N.V., Cisco Systems Inc., General Electric Company, Honeywell International Inc., SAP SE, Stanley Black & Decker Inc., International Business Machine Corporation (IBM Corp.), Medtronic plc, and Microsoft Corporation.
+Some of the other key players operating in the IoT healthcare industry are PhysIQ Inc., Adheretech, Proteus Digital Health Inc., Koninklijke Philips N.V., Cisco Systems Inc., General Electric Company, Honeywell International Inc., SAP SE, Stanley Black & Decker Inc., International Business Machines (IBM) Corporation, Medtronic plc, and Microsoft Corporation.